Understanding The Benefits Of Prenuptial And Postnuptial Agreements

 These types of agreements are not allowed to specify things such as the custody or visitation of children, child support, or anything that might encourage a divorce.
 In some states, the court can invalidate any alimony specifications if it is thought to be unfair to one of the spouses.
 It is always important to research the laws of the state in which you are getting the marriage agreement before proceeding with drafting it.

-For help in drafting a postnuptial or prenuptial agreement, you should contact Baton Rouge divorce lawyer, Keith Friley, Attorney at Law.
-My firm has over 30 years in assisting couples with any family law issues that they may have.
-I want to make sure that you are not taken advantage of in the future, so I will personally assist you through the process of putting together a valid contract that can serve you well in the event of a divorce or separation.
-Contact me today by sending an email or by calling 866-915-0586.
+For help in drafting a postnuptial or prenuptial agreement, you should contact Baton Rouge divorce lawyer, Friley & Dugas, LLC.
+Our firm assists couples with any family law issues that they may have.
+We want to make sure that you are not taken advantage of in the future, so we will personally assist you through the process of putting together a valid contract that can serve you well in the event of a divorce or separation.
+Contact us today by sending an email or by calling 866-915-0586.